jbampton/eclipse-cheatsheets-to-dita-to-pdf/README.md

 Download Eclipse installer application.

+You should check the checksum of the Eclipse file you download.

+Depending on which type of checksum you choose: MD5, SHA1, SHA-512 the commands are slightly different:

+I used SHA-512 so the in a terminal in the directory or folder where you downloaded the Eclipse package to, the command to type would be: shasum -a 512 filename

+For more information on the shasum or md5 command open a terminal and type -> man shasum  or man md5.

 Unzip resulting download (eclipse-inst-mac64.tar.gz) by double-clicking on it if downloader did not already unzip it.

 Run "Eclipse Installer" application.